DylBurke/dinopark-maintenance-api/README.md

 - **TypeScript + Node.js:** Type safety for mission-critical logic while maintaining rapid development
 - **Express.js:** Proven, lightweight framework with excellent ecosystem support
 - **Drizzle ORM:** Type-safe database queries with PostgreSQL's full feature set
-- **PostgreSQL:** ACID compliance and advanced querying for complex safety calculations
+- **PostgreSQL with Supabase:** ACID compliance and advanced querying for complex safety calculations
 - **Jest:** Comprehensive testing for business-critical safety logic

 **Key Design Principles:**
 - **Fail-Safe Operations:** System defaults to "unsafe" when data is uncertain
 - **Idempotent Processing:** Events can be reprocessed without data corruption
 - **Defensive Programming:** Extensive validation and graceful error handling
-- **Clear Separation of Concerns:** Business logic, data access, and API layers cleanly separated
+- **Clear Separation of Concerns:** Business logic, safety calculations, data access, and API layers cleanly separated

 This foundation enabled me to tackle specific technical challenges with confidence and reliability.

 ### The Out-of-Order Events Challenge

-**Initial Problem:** As you integrate with NUDLS at any point in time as a new system, The NUDLS feed could deliver events in any sequence - a dinosaur might be fed before being added, or removed before its location was updated.
+**Initial Problem:** As you integrate with NUDLS at any point in time as a new system, The NUDLS feed could deliver events in any sequence.
+So, a dinosaur might 'be fed' before being added, or removed before its location was updated.
 Traditional sequential processing would crash when trying to update non-existent records.

 **My Iterative Approach:**